pdf4me/pdf4me-api-samples/PDF4me/Update Hyperlinks Annotation/Java/Update_Hyperlinks_Annotation/README.md

 1. **Open the project:**
    - Open IntelliJ IDEA
-   - Select "Open" and navigate to the `Compress_PDF` folder
+   - Select "Open" and navigate to the `Update_Hyperlinks_Annotation` folder
    - IntelliJ will recognize it as a Java project

 2. **Configure SDK:**